lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 5. CPU usage
 6. Controlling the Extra Hum
 7. Hum Pitch table
+8. Commands generating Hum
+9. MultiHum
-8. Quickstart mini guide (for impatient ones)
+10. Quickstart mini guide *(for impatient ones)*
-9. WAV channel
+11. WAV channel
-10. Another look at the tables
+12. Another look at the tables - Summary
-11. LSDj Version Overclock differrence
+13. LSDj Version Overclock differrences

 [NOTE: **This guide as for now is a bit unfinished**, and multiple examples are coming very soon]

-## History and the Benefits of Overclocking Nowadays
+## 1. History and the Benefits of Overclocking Nowadays

 **History** of Software overclocking LSDj starts by Pain Perdu in 2017 using version 5.3.5.[(Archived link for the article here)](https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/)
 Results were impressive, but due to heavier CPU usage while overclocked,